Frequently Asked Questions- Assisted Living

 We know that pets are important members of our families.
 Each campus has its own guidelines and policies that relate to pets residing in the building.
 The Executive Director for the campus can discuss the specifics of bringing a pet to live in the building.
 Pets are also able to visit the building.

 Can I have a television and phone in my room?

 Yes.
 All of our apartments are wired for cable television and a telephone.

 If my needs exceed the services being provided, what other services might be available in your buildings?

 There are a full range of outside services available to residents should needs exceed those services that can be provided by the facility staff.
 They include, but are not limited to, home health, private caregivers, therapy, “doctor in the house” program, hospice, mobile X-ray and bone density scanning and medical supplies and equipment through third party providers.

 Are opportunities for both purchases and leases available?

-On all of our campuses, there are opportunities for both the purchase and lease of condominiums.
+On some of our campuses, there are opportunities for both the purchase and lease of condominiums.
 The Executive Director at each campus is prepared to discuss the various options for purchase and/or lease.

 Who performs the maintenance on my condominium?